Junikab/llm-job-finder/DESIGN.md

 - Fastify logger enabled (info-level) with request/response logs.
 - Clear 400 errors for missing file or unsupported type.
 - Try/catch around route handler; non-expected errors return 500 with message.
- - When `LLM_LOG=debug` and replace-mode is enabled, the server logs:
+ - When `LLM_LOG=debug` and LLM scoring is enabled, the server logs:
    - A header with job key, model, and user prompt length.
    - The first ~8000 characters of the user prompt for inspection.
    - Success/failure of OpenAI calls including latency, attempt number, and HTTP errors on retries.